IUCompPath/GBM-Path-OS-Clustering/README.md

 # Prognostic Stratification of GBM Patients by Unsupervised Clustering of Morphology Patterns on WSI

 This repository includes the open-source code and associated documentation, of the approach described in the following manuscript.
-If you use this code or refer to this code please include an appropriate citation.
+If you use this code or refer to this code, please include the appropriate citation.

 ## Note

-The code and associated documentation will only be available here after the acceptance of the manuscript.
+The manuscript is currently under review.
+The code and associated documentation will be available here after the acceptance of the manuscript.

 ## Citation